 So what I do is, I make my own chili flakes in the summer when I can sun-dry them.
-If you live somewhere warm and sunny all year long, well, lucky you (and I hate you 😝)!
+If you live somewhere warm and sunny all year long, well, lucky you!

 I get different types of red chili peppers to get a more balanced flavor, and I try to add a good amount of sweet chili peppers.
 I remove the seeds after they are sun-dried.
-Then I just blend them and put them away in an airtight jar.
-Do make sure there is no moisture whatsoever left in your flakes or they will start to grow mold, which, unfortunately, happened to the batch I made this summer 😭… Since I wasn’t able to even get fresh chili peppers I used pickled chili peppers, which are flames-in-my-mouth hot, but do not give the kimchi the vibrant red color that always makes my mouth water.
+Then I just grind them in our blender and put them away in an airtight jar.
+Do make sure there is no moisture whatsoever left in your flakes or they will start to grow mold, which, unfortunately, happened to the batch I made this summer 😭… Since I wasn’t able to even get fresh chili peppers I used pickled chili peppers, which are very spicy, but do not give the kimchi the vibrant red color that always makes my mouth water.

 1 kg (2 lbs or ~1 medium sized) napa cabbage [you can substitute parts of it with regular green cabbage, but don’t substitute all of it or it will not be as tasty imho]

 3-4 tbsp of non-iodized salt [iodine can prevent fermentation; btw, we quit sea salt because it contains microplastics]